nrc-cnrc/EGSnrc/.github/ISSUE_TEMPLATE/bug_report.md

 Add any other relevant context, such as simulation input or output, screenshots, logs, etc.

+If the issue is a compiler error, or you recently installed EGSnrc, please provide the installation log, found in `HEN_HOUSE/log`.

 ## Contribute

 If you can fix this bug yourself, feel free to submit a [pull